Common 3D printing problems: What makes your 3D file non-printable (2020 Update)

 It is maybe clear in your head but the 3D printer will have some difficulties to read crossed volumes like this one:

-Indeed, the 3D printer will more easily read these kind of volumes:
+Indeed, the 3D printer will more easily read these kinds of volumes:

 You can easily change what is causing this 3D printing failure, you just have to use the “boolean union”, available in your CAD software.